P-p-H-d/mlib/README.md

     }

 NOTE:
-The user code shall not perform a return or a goto (or longjmp) outside the {} or a call to an exit function otherwise the clear_code won't be called .
+The user code shall not perform a return or a goto (or longjmp) outside the {} or a call to an exit function otherwise the clear\_code won't be called .
-However, you can use the break instruction to quit the block (the clear_code will be executed), and you can chain the M\_LET macro to create several different variables.
+However, you can use the break instruction to quit properly the block (the clear\_code will be executed).
+You can chain the M\_LET\_IF macro to create several different variables.

-##### M\_DEFER(clear_code)
+##### M\_DEFER(clear\_code)

-This macro registers the execution of 'clear_code' when reaching the further closing brace of the next block of instruction.
+This macro registers the execution of 'clear\_code' when reaching the further closing brace of the next block of instruction.

 There shall be at most one M\_DEFER macro per line of source code.